microsoft/go-sqlcmd/README.md

 To use AAD auth, you can use one of two command line switches:

 `-G` is (mostly) compatible with its usage in the prior version of sqlcmd.
-If a user name and password are provided, it will authenticate using AAD Password authentication.
-If a user name is provided it will use AAD Interactive authentication which may display a web browser.
-If no user name or password is provided, it will use a DefaultAzureCredential which attempts to authenticate through a variety of mechanisms.
+If a username and password are provided, it will authenticate using AAD Password authentication.
+If a username is provided it will use AAD Interactive authentication which may display a web browser.
+If no username or password is provided, it will use a DefaultAzureCredential which attempts to authenticate through a variety of mechanisms.

 `--authentication-method=` can be used to specify one of the following authentication types.